-I’m an Executive Producer at The New York Times working with a brilliant team building daily editions on Snapchat Discover.
-On any given day you will find me collaborating with talented designers, animators, video producers, reporters, editors, illustrators and photographers, most recently at CNN’s branded content studio, Courageous.
+I’m the Director of Features and Series at The New York Times working with a brilliant team of filmmakers, animators and social media gurus.
+On any given day throughout my career you can find me collaborating with talented designers, animators, video producers, reporters, editors, illustrators and photographers, most recently at CNN’s branded content studio, Courageous.
 Prior to that I was at Mashable and National Geographic Magazine, responsible for the vision, strategy and management of their respective short-form video teams.
 Before that (long ago now) I was an Associate Creative Director for the prescient but ill-fated iPad only news publication, The Daily.

 When I’m not high fiving members of my team while seeking digital enlightenment through collaborative mayhem, I’m often found strolling with my wonderful pitt-mix rescue pup Pepper.
 Thanks for visiting!